 Professor; Co-director, Policy Design and Evaluation Lab

-As co-director of the Policy Design and Evaluation Lab, McIntosh is an expert on issues related to credit, insurance and savings markets in developing countries, as well as on how to evaluate policy impacts from how to design and conduct randomized field trials or impact assessments to how data or surveys can be used to conduct post assessments.
+As co-director of the Policy Design and Evaluation Lab, McIntosh considers issues related to credit, insurance and savings markets in developing countries, as well as how to design and conduct randomized controlled trials and the field measurement techniques required to capture outcomes.

 Before earning his Ph.D. in agricultural and resource economics from UC Berkeley, McIntosh did aid work in Somalia with the International Rescue Committee and spent a year on a Fulbright grant as a research director at FINCA/Uganda, a major microfinance lender.

 Ph.D., Agricultural and Resource Economics, UC Berkeley, 2003

 M.A., Agricultural and Resource Economics, UC Berkeley, 1999